Skip to main content

 Can I Sue My Boss or Coach for Frostbite, Hyper or Hypothermia? – Ice Bath Example

-So, for purposes of this article, let’s assume Conor and Chandler were TUF employees and that Dana was their coach.
-Now, I know Dana White probably wasn’t their coach, but he probably did exert some control over the production.
-He was there, and he watched for the full 30 minutes without stopping the challenge.
+For the purposes of this article, let’s assume Conor and Chandler were TUF employees and that Dana was their coach.
+I know Dana White probably wasn’t their coach, but he probably did exert some control over the production.
+He was there and watched for the full 30 minutes without stopping the challenge.
 Here, McGregor hasn’t fought since he broke his leg in a [disgusting] brutal loss to Dustin Poirier in 2021, and now the Irishman wants to fight Justin Gaethje.

 Why Do Athletes and Anti Aging Experts Tout Ice Baths?